 6. Groundwork and additional construction

 When costing your new project, a large factor that will need to be considered will be your existing property and the land where you intend to install your new space.
 The amount of construction and groundwork needed to prepare your property to add the new structure will form part of the overall cost of your project.
 If you have an older or listed property, there may be additional work that needs to be undertaken to ensure the integrity of your property and the new extension.
-Like with any kind of building work there is the possibility for unexpected problems which can mean more costs to you, so it is always advisable to keep an overflow budget back from your main project budget to cover anything unexpected that will need fixing to build your glass extension.
+Like with any kind of building work there is the possibility of unexpected problems which can mean more costs to you, so it is always advisable to keep an overflow budget back from your main project budget to cover anything unexpected that will need fixing to build your glass extension.
+If you want to open your new glass room up to your home to create an open plan layout, you will also need to factor in costs for removing the doors, any additional walls and structural work to sure up the supporting walls of your house.
 You may also want to factor in costs for any final landscaping of your garden or work needed to put your garden back to its former glory once construction is finished.

 7. Finishing touches and décor